openwisp/openwisp-radius/docs/source/user/settings.rst

 Dotted path to an instance of any one of the storage classes in `private_storage <https://github.com/edoburu/django-private-storage#django-private-storage>`_.
-This instance is used for storing csv files to batch import users.
+This instance is used for storing csv files of batch imports of users.

 By default, an instance of ``private_storage.storage.files.PrivateFileSystemStorage`` is used.